Berrien Springs High School - Oronoko Fire Department

 - Department Organization and Operations

 - Extrication of a Patient; and Patient Assessment

 Firefighters help protect the public against these dangers by rapidly responding to a variety of emergencies.
 They are frequently the first emergency personnel at the scene of a traffic accident or medical emergency and may be called upon to put out a fire, treat injuries, or perform other vital functions.

 Intense competition for jobs is expected.
-Employment of firefighters is expected to grow by 9 percent.
-Physically fit applicants with high test scores and some postsecondary firefighter education and paramedic training should have the best prospects.
+Employment of firefighters is expected to grow by 5 percent from 2018-2028.
+Physically fit applicants with high test scores and some post-secondary firefighter education and paramedic training should have the best prospects.

 The median annual wage of firefighters was $50,850 in 2019.

 Source: United States Department of Labor, Bureau of Labor Statistics, 2019-20 Occupational Outlook Handbook: http://bls.gov/ooh